28 mins read

 Construction contracts are agreements between different players involved in a construction project, including the owner of the project, who contracts the work; the contractor, who performs the work; and, in some cases, subcontractors, who perform portions of the work.

 The primary purpose of construction contracts is to clearly state the scope of work, the tentative schedules of the project, cost estimates, and payment timings.
 One example is a standard form contract, which is an agreement essential for guaranteeing uniformity, reducing risks, and expediting procedures.
-These are pre-prepared agreements with standardized terms and conditions that parties can utilize repeatedly for comparable transactions.
+These pre-prepared agreements use standardized terms and conditions that parties can utilize repeatedly for comparable transactions.

-What Are The Different Types Of Construction Contracts?
+What Are the Different Types of Construction Contracts?

 Every kind of contract in construction has unique characteristics, advantages, and benefits tailored to the project’s various needs, risk management strategies, and financial considerations.
 Below, we explore the different types of construction contracts by highlighting their features and benefits.